gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi was sitting in his usual place at the narrow table that stretched nearly the length of room.
 The lantern by his elbow shone dull orange, its stored daylight exhausted.
+Behind him, an inexpert watercolor of the Pilot ruins on Avaunt's peak hung next to a much more competent rendering in ink of Forecastle seen in three-quarters view.
+The rest of the walls were shelves packed to bursting with---with everything, Erileine had come to realize.

-"Good afternoon, bookster," Erileine said, replacing the spent piece of dayglass in the lantern with the freshly-charged one.
+"Clear day, bookster," Erileine said, replacing the spent piece of dayglass in the lantern with the freshly-charged one.

-Razi looked up from the origami book that lay unfolded on the table in front of him.
-"Clear day.
+Razi looked up from the origami book that lay unfolded on the table in front of him. "*Shalma'a*.
 How are you?"

 Erileine shrugged, not knowing how to answer the question.
 "Is that Bantangui?" she asked.